Culture of Vietnam: Traditional clothing

 In feudal Vietnam, clothing was one of the most important marks of social status and strict dress codes were enforced.
 After the Ming conquest of Vietnam, Ming-style clothing was imposed by a Ming official within a month.
 Due to the previous centuries of conflict between China and Vietnam, Ming administrators said that their mission was to attempt to "civilize" the unorthodox Vietnamese "barbarians", which ironically reduced the amount of Taoist institutions in the process.

 Prior to the Nguyễn dynasty, people not of noble birth could dress quite liberally with only few restrictions on styles.
 For example, wearing yellow color in the Lý dynasty was tolerable since the Imperial clan wore red and white color.
 However, things changed at the beginning of the Nguyễn dynasty.
-Commoners now had a limited choice of similarly plain and simple clothes for every day use, as well as being limited in the colors they were allowed to use.
+Commoners now had a limited choice of similarly plain and simple clothes for everyday use, as well as being limited in the colors they were allowed to use.
 For instance, commoners were not allowed to wear clothes with dyes other than black, brown or white (with the exception of special occasions such as festivals), but in actuality these rules could change often based upon the whims of the current ruler.

 The áo tràng vạt was a traditional cross-collared robe worn by Vietnamese before the 19th century.
 During the Nguyễn dynasty, it was replaced by the áo ngũ thân and became obsolete.

 The áo tứ thân or "four-part dress" is one such example of an ancient dress widely worn by commoner women, along with the áo yếm bodice which accompanied it.
 Peasants across the country also gradually came to wear silk pajama-like costumes, known as "áo cánh" in the north and áo bà ba in the south.